 Robert E. Lee's wife stayed here for medicinal treatments before the Civil War.
-Golf arrived 50 years later.
+Golf arrived 50 years later, and there has been a ton of history since.
 The Greenbrier 18 hosted the 1977 Ryder Cup, and the Old White TPC is a tour mainstay.

 NEMACOLIN WOODLANDS RESORT

-A full-service 2,000-acre resort features lodging at Chateau Lafayette and 36 holes of golf on the 15-year old Mystic Rock 18, formerly site of a PGA Tour event, and the soon-to-open Shepherd's Rock course, both designed by the legendary Pete Dye and his longtime associate Tim Liddy.
+A full-service 2,000-acre resort features lodging at Chateau Lafayette and 36 holes of golf on the 15-year old Mystic Rock 18, formerly site of a PGA Tour event, and the recently opened Shepherd's Rock course, both designed by the legendary Pete Dye and his longtime associate Tim Liddy.